albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Same applies to the child class.
+Will do the same to the child class.

 ```java
 package demo;